TetraJet-v2: Accurate NVFP4 Training for Large Language Models with Oscillation Suppression and Outlier Control: Experiments

 \subsection{Further Studies and Discussions}

-\paragraph{The Effectiveness of Oscillation Suppression} To prove our method \ourAlgOsci truly reduced the oscillation, we compute the metric $\mathrm{OsciRisk}(w)$ defined in Sec.~\ref{subsec:osci_identify} to identify the proportion of oscillation weights throughout the training process.
-In Fig.~\ref{fig:150M_100BT_oscillation_risk_change}, there would be a drastic increase of oscillation weights if we do not suppress them, and we can observe a substantial decay to the oscillation when applying \ourAlgOsci, which confirms the effect of our method.

-\paragraph{Loss Decomposition} After developing our accurate training method \ours-full, with weight oscillation reduction and outlier controlling, we would like to know which quantizer harms most to the final accuracy, that is, which component of the computation in the forward/backward pass of the linear layer is most sensitive to the quantization.
+\paragraph{Loss Decomposition} After developing our accurate training method \ours-full, with weight oscillation reduction and outlier controlling, we would like to know which quantizer harms the most to the final accuracy, that is, which component of the computation in the forward/backward pass of the linear layer is most sensitive to the quantization.
 Also, we want to discover which component in the Transformer block is the most sensitive.

 In Tab.~\ref{tab:loss_decompose_quantize}, we find that in the forward pass, the activation would take the most responsibility for the accuracy loss after we adopt weight oscillation.
 When we only quantize one of the computations of $\dd\Xv$ or $\dd\Wv$ in backpropagation, it seems lossless.
 However, if we combine both quantization for gradients, the error would accumulate, leading to a larger accuracy loss.
-Finally, we conclude that the backward pass is similarly important as the weight quantization, and the activation quantization would still be the most crucial bottleneck.
+Finally, we conclude that the backward pass is similarly important as the weight quantization, and the activation quantization would be the most crucial bottleneck.

 In Tab.~\ref{tab:loss_decompose_module}, linear modules in MLP yields higher sensitivity than those in Attentions.
-And retaining \texttt{mlp.ffn2} in high-precision brings more improvement than others, which means that this layer, just after the SwishGLU in the transformer block, is more sensitive to quantization.
-This may attribute to the larger outliers brought by SwishGLU.
+And \texttt{mlp.ffn2} is more sensitive to quantization, which may be attributed to the larger outliers brought by SwiGLU~\cite{zhang2025accurateint8trainingdynamic}.
 We hope the conclusions could inspire future works on low-precision training on how to further improve the performance.
 We left the decomposition experiments on varying model/data size to future work.